 Here are some tools to do it:

-Promoting Your Certification To Customers, Employees & Others
+Promoting Your Certification to Customers, Employees & Others

 None of the restrictions ISO has placed on the portrayal of your certification should stop you from promoting it.
 If you have done ISO certification largely yourself (the mission of this site is to help you with that), you can use that “do it yourself” approach with promotion as well.
-Our partner, Standard Flags, provides the following self-promotion ISO certification tools using ISO acceptable identity standards:
+Our partner, Federal Flags, provides the following self-promotion ISO certification tools using ISO acceptable identity standards: